NEW ZEALAND FAMILY ADVENTURE HOLIDAY

-- Flights: International flights from UK to Auckland
+- Flights: International return flights from UK to Auckland (AKL)

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 10 nights in characterful lodges, cottages and apartments
+- Accommodation: 10 nights in characterful lodges, cabins and apartments

 - Meals: Breakfasts where stated

-- Explore Auckland, the 'City of Sails' and pick your favourite offshore island
+- Explore Auckland, the 'City of Sails' and jump on a ferry to your favourite offshore island

 - Dig your own hot pool in the Coromandel Peninsula and marvel at the beauty of Cathedral Cove